Kareem-AEz/Sportify/README.md

 ### Issues Faced

 1. **Meta Tags for Social Media Sharing:** Encountered issues with displaying the web image in shared links and social posts.
-Despite using the correct Open Graph and Twitter Card meta tags, images are not displaying.
+Despite using the correct Open Graph and Twitter Card meta tags, images are not showing.
-   - **Status:** Not Working.
+   - **Resolution:** The issue was caused by using relative paths for the image URLs.
+Switching to absolute URLs for the `og:image` and `twitter:image` meta tags resolved the problem.

 2. **JavaScript Functionality:** Initially had limited experience with JavaScript, which made implementing certain features challenging.
    - **Resolution:** Used ChatGPT to generate JavaScript functionalities and gained valuable experience through practice.